Kohl Levao

 Kohl Levao (born February 21, 1998) is an American Samoan professional football guard for the New York Jets of the National Football League (NFL).
 He played college football for the Hawaii Rainbow Warriors.
-Levao has also played for the San Antonio Brahmas of the United Football League (UFL).
+Levao has also played for the Frisco Fighters of the Indoor Football League (IFL) and the San Antonio Brahmas of the United Football League (UFL).

 College career

 Levao played college football at City College of San Francisco from 2016 to 2017, and for Hawaii from 2018 to 2021, where he played in 31 games, starting in 28.